Sub-eikonal Structure of High-Energy Deep-Inelastic Scattering: Summary of results for the dipole sub-eikonal corrections

-Equations~\eqref{SumAsym-a}, and \eqref{SumAsym-aNS} are our final results for the asymmetry contribution at sub-eikonal level.
+Equation~(\ref{SumAsym-aNS}) should be understood as the non-singlet projection of the quark contribution to the asymmetry.
+The physical electromagnetic observable in eq.~(\ref{SumAsym-a}) is weighted by the charges $e_f^2$ and therefore contains both quark and gluonic contributions, whereas the non-singlet projection isolates the quark sector and removes the flavor-blind gluonic operator $\calf_{z_1 z_2}$.
+Accordingly, eq. (\ref{SumAsym-aNS}) is naturally associated with the non-singlet sector of the high-energy evolution; it is not the same object as the physical g1 in eq.~(\ref{SumAsym-a}).

+Equation~(\ref{SumAsym-a}) gives the corresponding non-singlet projection of the quark sector associated with the non-singlet high-energy evolution.
 Since the asymmetry vanishes in the eikonal approximation, it starts precisely at sub-eikonal order and is therefore directly sensitive to the spin-dependent operators introduced above.
-In the small-$x_B$ limit, this contribution is related to the helicity structure function $g_1$.
+In the small-$x_B$ limit, the physical asymmetry (\ref{SumAsym-a}) is related to the helicity structure function $g_1$.